AdaCore/training_material/courses/rust_essentials/050_tuples_and_arrays/99_summary.rst

 -----------------

 - **Arrays**
-  - Group values of same type, fixed size
+  - Group values of same type, fixed length
   - Length is part of the type
   - Initialization with literals (e.g., :rust:`[2, 3, 5]`)
     - Or the :rust:`[value; N]` syntax
   - Looping over arrays with :rust:`for`

   **Tuples**
-  - Group values of different types, fixed size
+  - Group values of different types, fixed length
   - Fields are accessed via dot notation followed by their index
     - Starting from :rust:`0`